utkarshudit2-prog/Jacobi-Operator-Zeta-Investigation/README.md

 3. **Convergence:** As the matrix size $N$ increases, the relative error in the trace identity appears to exhibit a decay rate of $\mathcal{O}(N^{-2})$.

 ## Code & Data
 You can find the implementation and data analysis scripts in this repository.
-I have given the code in another file please check their
+Specifically, see zeta_model.py."

 ## About Me
 I am a 9th-grade student deeply interested in mathematics and computational physics.
 This project is a documentation of my independent learning journey and numerical explorations.